Vista Installation Procedure

 Performing a quick upgradePerforming a quick upgrade is similar to the new install routine, but requires fewer steps on your part:Insert your XP CD in the drive.
 It should automatically launch the setup routine.
 If it doesn't, click Start -> Run, type d:\setup.exe (where d: is the letter of your CD drive) in the Open box and click OK.Click the Install Windows option.Select Upgrade (Recommended) from the Installation Type drop-down list and click Next.Click I Accept This Agreement, then click Next.Type in your Windows Product Key and click Next.If you have an active Internet connection, select Yes, Download The Updated Setup Files.
 Click Next.Let Setup create an upgrade report to check your system's compatibility.
 Follow its recommendations before proceeding.Click Finish.
 Setup will copy installation files to your hard drive, restart your system and proceed through the full setup procedure.Welcome to WindowsAfter the installation has finished, your system will be restarted and XP will launch you into the final stage of setting up your system.
 You'll be asked whether you want to activate XP and create users.
 You can go ahead and activate your system at this stage, although as it's easiest to do this via modem, you may want to wait until later (see the article on Activating XP for details).Check out the other useful options on the installation CD.If you share your computer with others, take the opportunity now to create user names.
 Simply enter your name plus the name of any others who will use the computer on a regular basis.
 Every user you create will initially be given Computer Administrator status, providing full access to all functions.
 Once you're up and running, you can change this via User Accounts in the Control Panel.
 You can also use User Accounts to add passwords for users and create a guest account for occasional users.

-file system The system used by an operating system to track and organise files.
+Installation glossarycrash Also known as freeze.
+When a computer application or PC suddenly stops functioning due to a software conflict or other problem.DLL Dynamic Link Library.
+A collection of common code routines often used by multiple applications.driver A piece of software which tells the operating system how to interact with a particular piece of hardware.file system The system used by an operating system to track and organise files.
 All three file systems supported by XP (FAT, FAT32 and NTFS) are examples of hierarchical file systems, which use directories (folders) to organise files into a tree structure, with sub-folders branching off from a root folder.
 Each file system has its own special features and functions.
 NTFS is the most sophisticated and efficient of the three XP file systems.peripheral Any hardware component connected to the system unit.
 Examples include the mouse, keyboard, printer, scanner, monitor, external modem.Plug and Play Also known as PnP.
 Hardware designed to be automatically recognised and configured by Windows.reboot To restart a computer.

-9x versions of Microsoft Windows.
+Windows XP is known for its improved stability and efficiency over the 9x versions of Microsoft Windows.
 It presents a significantly redesigned graphical user interface, a change Microsoft promoted as more user-friendly than previous versions of Windows.
 New software management capabilities were introduced to avoid the "DLL hell" that plagued older consumer-oriented 9x versions of Windows.
 It is also the first version of Windows to use product activation to combat software piracy, a restriction that did not sit well with some users and privacy advocates.
 Windows XP has also been criticized by some users for security vulnerabilities, tight integration of applications such as Internet Explorer and Windows Media Player, and for aspects of its default user interface.

 Windows Vista (IPA: /ˈvɪs.tə/) is a line of graphical operating systems used on personal computers, including home and business desktops, laptops, Tablet PCs, and media centers.
 Prior to its announcement on July 22, 2005, Windows Vista was known by its codename "Longhorn".[1]
 Development was completed on November 8, 2006; over the following three months it was released in stages to computer hardware and software manufacturers, business customers, and retail channels.
 On January 30, 2007, it was released worldwide to the general public,[2] and was made available for purchase and downloading from Microsoft's web site.[3]
 The release of Windows Vista comes more than five years after the introduction of its predecessor, Windows XP, making it the longest time span between two releases of Microsoft Windows.Windows Vista contains hundreds of new and reworked features; some of the most significant include an updated graphical user interface and visual style dubbed Windows Aero, improved searching features, new multimedia creation tools such as Windows DVD Maker, and completely redesigned networking, audio, print, and display sub-systems.
 Vista also aims to increase the level of communication between machines on a home network using peer-to-peer technology, making it easier to share files and digital media between computers and devices.
 For developers, Vista includes version 3.0 of the .NET Framework, which aims to make it significantly easier for developers to write applications than with the traditional Windows API.